Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

 \section{Introduction}

-We consider a game of timing between two players who are after the same underlying asset, whose value is evolving stochastically according to a spectrally positive \lev process $X$, that allows for positive jumps.
-The players have asymmetric information on $X$, based on which they can choose when to stop the game; the first one to stop receives an associated reward, while the other one gets nothing.
-More precisely, the fully informed player $C$ (a representative ``expert'') can observe the process $X$ {\it continuously} (without delay) thanks to the information provided to them.
-On the contrary, the partially informed player $P$ (a representative ``non-expert'') observes the process $X$ only {\it periodically} at some random times, given by the jump times of an independent Poisson process with rate $\lambda > 0$.
-Player $C$ is aware that competition exists by a partially informed player, knows that the opponent's rate of observations is $\lambda>0$, but cannot know the actual (random) times of the opponent's observations (only finds out after player $P$ stops).
-Likewise, player $P$ is also aware that the fully informed player exists.
-Even though they are both after the same asset, the additional information provided to player $C$ (as opposed to player $P$) yields additional fees for player $C$.
-Thus, for each value of $X$, the net (immediate) reward of player $C$ is strictly lower than that of player $P$, which creates a trade-off for the aforementioned asymmetry in information.
-The question we aim at answering in this paper is {\it ``What is the optimal strategy for each player that balances the maximisation of gains (resp.,\ minimisation of costs) against the simultaneous likelihood maximisation of stopping before the opponent?''}.
-Given that each player has their own optimisation criterion based on their individual reward and information, the aforementioned question results in a competition which is formulated as a non-zero-sum game (NZSG) of optimal stopping under asymmetric information.
+We consider a game of timing between two players who are after the same underlying asset, whose value is evolving stochastically according to a spectrally positive \lev process $X$.
+The players can choose when to stop the game based on their (asymmetric) available opportunities, and the first one to stop receives an associated reward, while the other one gets nothing.
+More precisely, player $C$ can observe the process $X$ {\it continuously} and stop it without delay.
+On the contrary, player $P$ can stop the process $X$ only {\it periodically} at random times, given by the jump times of an independent Poisson process with rate $\lambda > 0$.
+Both players are aware of competition, and player $C$ knows (can estimate) that the opponent's rate of exercise opportunities is $\lambda>0$, but cannot know the actual (random) times of these exercise opportunities (only finds out after player $P$ stops).
+The objective of this paper is to analyse the aforementioned asymmetry in exercise opportunities and answer the question {\it ``What is the optimal strategy for each of the two players, that balances their maximisation of gains (resp.,\ minimisation of costs) against the simultaneous likelihood maximisation of acting before their opponent?''}.
+Given that each player tries to optimise their individual reward/cost based on their available exercise opportunities, this competition can be formulated as a new non-zero-sum game (NZSG) of optimal stopping under continuous versus periodic exercise opportunities.